 A real estate investor

 Investors are people who want to purchase homes, make updates, and then sell it to turn a profit.
-You may be wondering, what’s the difference between an investor and Sundae?

 A professional home investor is either an individual or a company that buys residential properties as part of a business or investment strategy.
 Individual investors may own just one or two investment homes.
 They usually either keep and rent them out or renovate them and quickly resell.